ihmeuw/cascade-at/docs/user/dismodat.rst

 on an age-time grid.
 Therefore, the model variables from a rate are its value at each of the age-time points.

-The covariate multipliers also continuous functions of age and time.
+The covariate multipliers are also continuous functions of age and time.
 Each of the covariate multipliers has model variables for every point in its smoothing.
 There can be a covariate multiplier for each combination of covariate column and application to rate value, measurement value, or measurement